thekolaj/Ads_Symfony/README.md

 Took quite a bit of time to set everything up.
 Set up `php-cs-fixer` to run on save in PHP Storm from the Docker container.
 `phpstan` does not come with good Symfony/Doctrine support out to the box.
-With 3 extra extension and some configuration it now is working as intended.
+With 3 extra extensions and some configuration it now is working as intended.

 ### Pagination

 Pagination for Ad list and Comments.
 Handled by `Pagerfanta`.
-It paginates queries, adds Twig widget and even has bootstrap template.
+It paginates queries, adds Twig widget and even has a bootstrap template.

 ### Created/updateAt